Amourousity/Ultimatum/ReadMe.md

 *Keep in mind that the effectiveness of these features is dependent on the quality of your exploit.
 Exploits like [Script-Ware](https://script-ware.com) ($20) or [Krnl](https://krnl.place) (free) are recommended.*

+Note: will not work with Synapse v2 due to their interpreter being out-of-date (does not support some Luau syntax)

 ## Usage

 In order for offline support to work, you ***MUST*** use the loader directly.